 Molly came with two 270 Ah AGM batteries from Mastervolt(1).
-These are located in the battery box which is low and in the center of the truck, literally between all four wheels.
-And although these batteries have served us well and generally g0t the job done, on a few emergency occasions we have had to start the engine and charge them from the alternator.
-This is typically when we are under trees for several days or when snow covers the solar panels.
+These are located in the battery box which is an ideal location, being low and in the center of the truck, literally between all four wheels.
+And although these batteries have served us well and generally got the job done, on a few occasions they ran flat and we had to start the engine and charge them from the alternator.
+This happened when we were either under trees for several days or when snow covered the solar panels.

-So, we decided it was time to upgrade our house batteries to higher capacity and at the same time change the technology from AGM to Lithium Iron Phosphate (LiFePO4).
+So, we decided it was time to upgrade our house batteries with higher charge capacity and at the same time change the technology from AGM to Lithium Iron Phosphate (LiFePO4).
 We choose to install three 200 Ah Cold Rated HLX+ series batteries from Kilovault.

 Based on the before and after specifications, the new batteries offer twice the capacity, operate in the same temperature range, take about the same space and are half the weight.
-The negatives of these lithium batteries is that they are about twice the cost of Mastervolt AGMs and the maximum current draw is less at 450 Amps vs 510 Amps for the AGMs.
+There are two notable negatives, being that these lithium batteries are about twice the cost of Mastervolt AGMs and the maximum current draw is a little less at 450 Amps vs 510 Amps that we originally had.

 Total Capacity : 540 Ah with approximately 270 Ah usable.
 For AGMs, the recommended deep of discharge is 50% to maintain the life of the battery.

 Operating Range: –20 to 55ºC / –4 to 131ºF(2)